 Huawei said it will sell Honor to Shenzhen Zhixin New Information Technology, a new company set up for the acquisition.

-The company is a consortium of more than 30 agents and dealers of the Honor brand, and according to Chinese media, also includes the State-backed Shenzhen Smart City Technology Development Group.
+The company is a consortium of more than 30 agents and dealers of the Honor brand.
+They also includes the State-backed Shenzhen Smart City Technology Development Group.

 Huawei gave no indication of the sale price.